wrahool/wrahool.github.io/_pages/publications.md

 ## Under Review

 * **Mukerjee, S**, Jaidka, K., Lelkes, Y. The Ideological Landscape of Elites on Twitter
 *  **Mukerjee, S**, Yang, T., Stadler, G., Gonzalez-Bailon, S. What Counts as a Weak Tie?
-A Comparison of Filtering Techniques to Analyze Co-Exposur Networks
+A Comparison of Filtering Techniques to Analyze Co-Exposure to News

 ## Book Chapters